HelmerDenDekker/HelmerDenDekker.github.io/docs/resources/backend/httpsocketexhaustion.md

 Checking with TCPView (or with the netstat -ano command) you can see this will keep the connection open for 120 seconds (on my windows locally, may vary per OS).
 After 120 seconds the operating system moves the connection to the "Time Wait" state.
 The connection will remain in this state for a while (30s to 120s, depending on OS), after which the socket will be closed.

-So, when I do a lot of calls, it will open up a lot of new sockets, until the server runs out of sockets.
+So, when I do a lot of calls, it will open up a lot of new TCP connections, until the server runs out of connections.
-This is called socket exhaustion.
+This is called ~~socket~~ port exhaustion.

 ## Scenario two: Slightly better, but still bad